New Replacement Yard Ladder

 Powering this turnout was a bit of a happy challenge to make the linkage.
 For all other motors the wire to the throw bar is vertical directly swinging to move the turnout.
 But some of it goes back to what I learned in 1977 at the HO club I belonged to.
 We powered MANY turnouts with this wire “J” lever setup and twin coil switch machines.
 It is .062 steel music wire – very difficult to bend - into a J shape.
 The wire rotates in a brass tube through the layout.
 Note that I still JUST missed a frame member with the brass tube.
 I soldered a brass nut to the bottom of the wire to keep it from popping out of the turnout.
 There is also music wire inserted in the motor of equal length lever to the linkage.
 This brass round stock coupling idea just came to me as I was looking at it.
 It is a tight fit on the motor wire but a larger hole for the linkage.
 The larger hole allows for room to pivot in the brass round stock as the motor rotates.
 I pretty much got it right the first time.
 Solving stuff like this is just big fun for me.
 I like the challenge and then making whatever I needed.

 The one side of the layout has long been designed as a passenger station even before I owned it when it was Don Dewitt’s modules.
 Don made thin plastic sheet lamented to balsa wood for the platforms.
 They were about 6 feet long as well.
 I replaced them with white Plexiglas that is 10 feet long and slightly shiny and translucent.
 I added a 24” piece so 1 platform is 12 feet long.
 If I am going to make a passenger station I might as well make it usable for S Scale.
-S passenger trains are not usually 6 feet long.
+S passenger trains are not usually only 6 feet long, at least when I run my trains.

 I spent some time trying to find a flat color to paint the platforms that I liked.
 For all the train paints I saw “concrete” was a boring gray color.
 Concrete is not truly white for long but I did not like gray either.
 I settled on Tru Color Soo Line off white.
 I liked it a lot.
 I can go back later and randomly weather a bit but for they are good for now.
 There were some painting imperfections that I called happy accidents.
 You have not lived until you airbrush something 10 feet long on a 25 feet long air hose.
 After painting I randomly lightly traced the scribed lines with a pencil to accentuate them.
 I then sprayed Dullcoat on everything since the Tru Color paint was slightly glossy.
 It is difficult to see the scribed lines in the photo but has a nice effect when on the layout.